Khalidmamdou7/IcpcPreparation/README.md

 - [Mostafa Saad Sheet](https://docs.google.com/spreadsheets/d/1iJZWP2nS_OB3kCTjq8L6TrJJ4o-5lhxDOyTaocSYc-k/edit#gid=1721765096).
   - Contains questions for each topics.
   - Read the checklist tab

+# General Notes and Checklists
+- [ ] For multiple input test cases, use two identical test cases consecutively.
+Both must output the same result.
+This is to check whether you have forgotten to initialize some variables, which will be easily identified if the 1st instance produce correct output but the 2nd one does not.

 # Navigate Repo
 This readme will contains the general useful resources and general notes.